St Thomas' Episcopal Church (Menasha, Wisconsin)

 The church's 1963 building was designed by Harry Weese.

+In 2019, the church reported 853 members; in 2023, it reported 668 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2024 was $471,858.
+Average Sunday Attendance ASA reported in 2024 was 86 persons.
+This was a relative decrease on ASA of 189 in 2015.

 History

-The roots of the congregation begin in 1853 with services held in the Menasha area.
+The congregation began in 1853 with services held in the Menasha area.
 In 1859, St. Stephen's was organized.
 In 1866, the roots of a new congregation were planted and in 1868, Trinity Church was organized in Neenah.

 Over the next 50 years, these congregations in the "Twin Cities" were usually served by the same priest.
 Often when one congregation was healthy and vital, the other would struggle.
 This position reversed many times over five decades.
 In early 1914 discussion about uniting these two congregations into one began in earnest.

 On Christmas Day, 1914, the first union service was held and on Easter Day, 1915 a new congregation was formally established.
 Junior Warden Harry Price, who had worshipped in St. Thomas Church Fifth Avenue, New York, persuaded the Vestry to name the new congregation after it because of its beauty.
 St. Thomas was formally incorporated on September 8, 1915.

-Over the next 90+ years, the congregation experienced growth in membership, programs and property.
+Over the next century years, the congregation experienced growth in membership, programs and property.
 A new church building was occupied in 1916.
 Boy Scout Troop 3 was founded in 1922.
 Stained glass windows were installed in the 1930s.
 By the 1940s, baptized membership exceeded 500 from over 200 families.
 A new Parish Hall replaced the Parish House and Gymnasium in the 1950s.

 The 1970s saw development of strong lay leadership in the congregation and community.
 The 1980s experienced personal and corporate spiritual renewal and a strong healing ministry.
 The 1990s and 2000s saw development of team ministries and outreach programs.